Street names in Barcelona: 21st Century

-In 2005, several streets in the Port of Barcelona's Inflammables dock were named after international ports: Alexandria, Casablanca, Haifa, Lagos, Miami, Ningbo, and Tianjin.
+In 2005, several streets in the Port of Barcelona's Flammables dock were named after international ports: Alexandria, Casablanca, Haifa, Lagos, Miami, Ningbo, and Tianjin.
 An extension was made in 2012 with more port names: Genoa, Rotterdam, Tarragona, and Shanghai.

-Among the last changes of names made in recent years are: Calle de Posoltega to Paseo de La Habana (2000), Pasaje de Marçal to Avinguda del Carrilet — nickname of the Catalan Railways — (2001), Plaza de Gibraltar to Grau Miró — a monk from the 10th century — (2002), San Francisco de Paula to Palacio de la Música (2005), Avenida del Hospital Militar to Vallcarca (2006), Estévanez to Garcilaso (2007), Puente del Trabajo to Puente del Trabajo Digno (2008), paseo de las Cascadas to Jean C. N. Forestier (2009), Avenida del Marqués de Comillas to Francesc Ferrer i Guàrdia (2010), Plaça del Marquès de Foronda to Josep Puig i Cadafalch (2012), Sagrera to Mayor de la Sagrera (2013), Teniente Coronel Valenzuela to John M. Keynes (2014), Calle del Almirante Cervera to Pepe Rubianes (2017) and Carree de Ramiro de Maeztu to Ana María Matute (2021).
+Among the last changes of names made in recent years are: Carrer de Posoltega to Passeig de L'Havana (2000), Pasatge de Marçal to Avinguda del Carrilet — nickname of the Catalan Railways — (2001), Plaça de Gibraltar to Grau Miró — a monk from the 10th century — (2002), Sant Francesc de Paula to Palau de la Música (2005), Avinguda de l'Hospital Militar to Avinguda Vallcarca (2006), Estévanez to Garcilaso (2007), Pont del Treball to Pont del Treball Digne (2008), Passeig de las Cascades to Jean C. N. Forestier (2009), Avinguda del Marquès de Comillas to Avinguda Francesc Ferrer i Guàrdia (2010), Plaça del Marquès de Foronda to Plaça Josep Puig i Cadafalch (2012), Sagrera to Carrer Gran de la Sagrera (2013), Teniente Coronel Valenzuela to Carrer John M. Keynes (2014), Carrer de l'Almirall Cervera to Carrer Pepe Rubianes (2017) and Carrer de Ramiro de Maeztu to Carrer d'Ana María Matute (2021).

-As far as new odonyms are concerned, several have been introduced in recent years, among which we can mention: Rambla del Raval (2000), Plaza Verde de la Prosperidad (2001), Plaza del Fort Pienc (2002), Plaça de Luis Buñuel (2005), Plaza de Charles Darwin (2006), jardines de Teresa de Calcutta (2007), Calle de Isaac Newton (2008), jardines de William Shakespeare (2009), jardines de Els Setze Jutges (2011), jardines de Winston Churchill (2012), plaça del Movimiento Obrero (2018), and calle de Gabriel García Márquez (2021).
+As far as new odonyms are concerned, several have been introduced in recent years, among which we can mention: Rambla del Raval (2000), Plaça Verda de la Prosperitat (2001), Plaça del Fort Pienc (2002), Plaça de Luis Buñuel (2005), Plaça de Charles Darwin (2006), Jardins de Teresa de Calcutta (2007), Carrer d'Isaac Newton (2008), Jardins de William Shakespeare (2009), Jardins dels Setze Jutges (2011), Jardins de Winston Churchill (2012), Plaça del Moviment Obrer (2018), and Carrer de Gabriel García Márquez (2021).

-On April 14, 2016 the plaza de Llucmajor, where Monumento de la República is located, was renamed the plaza de la Republica, in accordance with the monument.
-This is a long-standing demand of neighborhood associations in the area, which has been met by the new consistory of Barcelona en Comú emerged in 2015.
-The announcement was made on November 29, 2015, setting the date for April 14, "Republic Day" (for the proclamation of the Second Republic on April 14, 1931).
-Conversely, some gardens located in the square that were dedicated to the Second Republic were renamed Llucmajor, so the dedication to the Mallorcan town in the Barcelona gazetteer was maintained.
-For this reason, the Llucmajor subway station located in the square did not suffer any change in the name.
+On April 14, 2016 the plaça de Llucmajor, where Monument a la República is located, was renamed the plaça de la República.
+This was a long-standing demand of neighborhood associations in the area, which was met by the new Barcelona en Comú party-led City Hall which emerged in 2015.
+The announcement was made on November 29, 2015, setting the date for April 14, "Republic Day" (for the proclamation of the Second Spanish Republic on April 14, 1931).
+Conversely, some gardens located in the square that were dedicated to the Second Republic were renamed Llucmajor, so the name of this Mallorcan town in the index of Barcelona street names was maintained.
+For this reason, the Llucmajor subway station located in the square did not change names.